mozilla-services/pyramid_multiauth/README.rst

 Overview
 ========

-MultiAuthenticationPolicy is a Pyramid authentication that proxies to a stack of *other* IAuthenticationPolicy objects, to provide a combined auth solution from individual pieces.
+MultiAuthenticationPolicy is a Pyramid authentication policy that proxies to a stack of *other* IAuthenticationPolicy objects, to provide a combined auth solution from individual pieces.
 Simply pass it a list of policies that should be tried in order::